idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ### Handling tags

-Word documents (especially those coming from OCR'd files or PDF converted files) are often strewn with codes which produce unnecessary tags when imported in a CAT tool.
+Word documents (especially those coming from OCR’d files or PDF converted files) are often strewn with codes which produce unnecessary tags when imported in a CAT tool.
 This tagged information shows up in the translation grid as spurious codes{1}around{2}, or even in the mid{3}dle of, words, making sentences difficult to read and translate and generally negating many of the productivity benefits of the program.
 There are ways to get around this.

-[CodeZapper](http://asap-traduction.com/CodeZapper) (one-time donation) is a set of Word VBA macros designed to “clean up” Word files before being imported into a standalone translation environment, so that the files have fewer tags.
+[CodeZapper](http://asap-traduction.com/CodeZapper) (one-time donation) is a set of Word VBA macros designed to “clean up” Word files before being imported into a standalone translation environment so that the files have fewer tags.

-[TransTools - Document Cleaner](http://www.translatortools.net/word-doccleaner.html) (free) Part of the TransTools set of MS Office add-ins, Document Cleaner is a collection of tools for preparation of badly formatted documents for translation.
-It features a Tag cleaner tool, which attemps to strip unnecessary tags.
+[TransTools - Document Cleaner](http://www.translatortools.net/word-doccleaner.html) (free) Part of the TransTools set of MS Office add-ins, Document Cleaner is a collection of tools for the preparation of badly formatted documents for translation.
+It features a Tag cleaner tool, which attempts to strip unnecessary tags.

 [CafeTran Espresso](https://cafetran.com/) CAT tool offers a special filter to handle MS Word documents after OCR, which clears the source text of unnecessary formatting tags.
-It can proove useful anytime an MS Word document produces too many unnecessary tags.
+It can prove useful anytime an MS Word document produces too many unnecessary tags.

 [OmegaT](https://omegat.org/en/) CAT tool has a Remove tags option, which strips ALL tags from the imported document(s).